gavindi/gnoming-profiles/README.md

 ## Wallpaper Syncing (Optional)

 Wallpaper syncing is **disabled by default** but can be enabled in preferences.
-When enabled, the extension automatically detects and syncs your desktop and lock screen wallpapers.
+When enabled, the extension automatically detects and syncs your desktop and lock screen wallpapers with full binary integrity (v3.0+).

 ### **Enable Wallpaper Syncing**
 1. Open extension preferences